Sweden Southern Sweden

 Helsingborg is a relatively compact city full of experiences.

-11 best things to do and see in Helsingborg
+The best things to do in Helsingborg

-2. Kärnan – 35-metre-high castle tower
+2. Kärnan – A medieval castle tower

 5. Fredriksdal Museum & Gardens – Sweden’s largest open-air museum